onassar/PHP-Curler/README.md

 ===

 This library was many years in the making for me.
-While it&#039;s usage is limited (eg. currently only supports *get* and *head* requests), it&#039;s focused around the ability to quickly specific a resource to pull, and depending on it&#039;s meta details (eg. how big the document is, what mime types it claims itself as), proceed with the requests.
+While it&#039;s usage is limited (eg. currently only supports *get*, *post*  and *head* requests), it&#039;s focused around the ability to quickly specific a resource to pull, and depending on it&#039;s meta details (eg. how big the document is, what mime types it claims itself as), proceed with the requests.

 Whether or not a url is accepted can be controlled through the following methods
  - **setMime** set the acceptable mime type